jentery/506v3/index.md

 * Naomi Clark's "Storytelling" (35 pages; from *A Game Design Vocabulary*, with Anna Anthropy, 2014),
 * Amanda C. Cote's "Strategies for Play: Finding Space and Exercising Active Audience Power" (20 pages; from *Gaming Sexism: Gender and Identity in the Era of Casual Video Games* 2020),
 * Anna Gibbs's "After Affect" (19 pages; from *The Affect Theory Reader* 2010),
+* Darshana Jayemanne's "The Nip and the Byte: Analog and Digital Performances in Videogames" (31 pages; from *Performativity in Art, Literature, and Videogames* 2017),
 * Brendan Keogh's "Across Worlds and Bodies" (32 pages; from *A Play of Bodies: How We Perceive Videogames* 2018),
 * Patrick Klepek's "*Call of Duty* Devs Tell Us What It's Like to Make a Game in the Wake of a Mass Shooting" (8 pages; in *Waypoint: Games by Vice* 2022),
 * Anastasia Salter and Bridget Blodgett's "Actually, It's about Toxic Geek Masculinity ..."
 (16 pages; from *Toxic Geek Masculinity in Media Sexism, Trolling, and Identity Policing* 2017), and